 Map commerce fields

-The Commerce fields article provides an exhaustive list of the standard fields that must be used, along with information on how to leverage commerce catalog structure fields and creating your own custom fields.
+The Commerce fields article provides an exhaustive list of the standard fields that must be used, along with information on how to leverage catalog structure fields and create your own custom fields.

 These commerce fields are essential to the proper functioning of the Coveo for Commerce solution.
 They let you: